mattvenn/eagle-circuit-designs/motor-pid/README.md

 * Eagle schematic/board in the repo
 * order boards from [oshpark](http://oshpark.com/shared_projects/XGqh7Sy8)

+# Todo

+* opto is wrong way round (on silkscreen) as output is in the live side and input on the logic side.
+* cap input is only up to 16v or so, not 240
+* spaces for most R are too narrow
+* add a cap on the zc input, got a bit of triac switching noise on it

 # BOM

 The [BOM](bom.txt) is in tab separated form, with Farnell part numbers.
 Missing parts are standard, or don't matter: